 A second alternative to the Longest Drive, this golf fundraiser idea contest is less about skill.
 Instead of drawing a straight line in the fairway, draw a curved or zig zag line.
 The ball to land closest to the curve wins!

 Used on a par 3 hole, this contest is one of skill.
 The golfer to get closest to the pin after the first swing wins.
 Alternatively, for a particularly challenging par 3, the winner can be decided by the closest to the pin after 3 swings each.

 As there are only 18 holes played in a round of golf, the elusive 19th hole represents the Course Clubhouse.
 The first 5 or 10 golfers to return their completed scorecards to the 19th hole are entered into an exclusive opportunity drawing for a great prize!
 Sell the 19th Hole drawing before the event event and during registration.

-Charity golf outings are increasingly popular thanks to mobile fundraising technology.
-There are endless opportunities to engage your supporters out on the links.
+Charity golf outings are increasingly popular thanks to fundraising technology.
+There are endless opportunities to engage your supporters out on the links!

-Remember that you can use your Giving Center and Mobile Bidding to collect donations, sell Fixed Price Items and drive silent auction bidding both on and off the links!
+Remember that you can use the OneCause Fundraising Platform to collect donations, sell Fixed Price Items, and drive silent auction bidding both on and off the links!

 Golf fundraisers are extremely valuable for engaging donors, attracting new supporters, and raising visibility for your mission.